renweizhukov/jupyter-lab-notebook/hugging-face-mcp-course/tiny-agents-clients-demo.md

 ## Run the agent to connect to MCP servers

 1. Create an agent configuration file agent-nebius-qwen.json as given in the same folder.
+For all the supported inference providers and models, please refer to Hugging Face [Inference Providers / Models Support Matrix](https://huggingface.co/inference/models).

 1. Log in to the Hugging Face Hub to access the Qwen model provided by nebius.